,

 I’m Sierra

 Welcome to my cottage garden in the foothills of California!
 I’m a poet, gardener, and sunflower enthusiast.
 Follow for personal poetry and prose rooted in my Christian faith and inspired by the turn of seasons both out of doors and in the soul.
-Find me on Substack – Green Fables.♥️
+Find my short stories on Substack – Green Fables.♥️

 find the garden on Spotify!